 - Cream together the butter and sugar in a stand mixing bowl.
 Add the vanilla, then the eggs - one at a time until well combined.
 (The batter may look a bit curdled at this point - that's OK).
 Turn the mixer on very low and pour the milk into the bowl and mix for 30 seconds or so until blended in.

 - In a separate bowl, stir the flour, baking powder, salt, and cinnamon together.
 Pour the flour mixture through a sifter and into the batter - mix just until the dry ingredients are combined (don't over mix - you don't want a tough cake).

 - In a separate bowl, toss the apples with the cornstarch, then set aside about ½ cup of apple mixture for later.
-Remove the mixing bowl from the stand and fold the rest of the apples into the batter with a large spoon or spatula.
+Remove the mixing bowl from the stand and fold the rest of the apples and the cottage cheese into the batter with a large spoon or spatula.

 - Pour the cake batter into the prepared springform pan and sprinkle the ½ cup of apples evenly across the top of the batter.
 Press them down gently into the batter with your fingers.

 - Bake for 1 hour and 15 minutes, checking at 1 hour.
 Bake until the top is set and golden brown.
 Remove the cake from the oven and allow it to cool completely on a wire rack or serve while slightly warm and sprinkled with powdered sugar.

 - Store leftover cake covered in the refrigerator for 3-4 days.

 The original recipe calls for an 8" springform pan, but there's no way all the batter will fit in it, so I used a 9" pan.
 Use what you have and adjust the time accordingly (bigger pan, less time).

 I patted as much liquid as I could from the cottage cheese using a paper towel since I don't have cheesecloth.